NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 :::

 ## Password Auth Mode
-When configured for password based authentication, users will need to manually create a Skill Tree account by clicking on the "Sign Up" link on the main login page.
+When configured for password based authentication, users will need to manually create a SkillTree account by clicking on the "Sign Up" link on the main login page.
 After creating an account, users can login using the username and password that was used when creating the account.

 Password Auth Mode is enabled by default, or can be explicitly enabled by setting the following property: